Preview of the Mother's Day cupcake hearts coloring page.

 Pink, red, cream, yellow, mint, lavender, and pastel frosting colors all work well on this type of page.

-Can this page be used for a Mother's Day dessert theme?
+Can this illustration be used for a Mother's Day dessert theme?

 Yes.
 It works well for bakery themes, party crafts, holiday dessert tables, or simple seasonal classroom activities.